Have you have been inspired by the Olympics, or fancy yourself as the next Hawkeye or Katnis.

 Clothing & Footwear

-Please wear closed in shoes, no flip-flops or open-toed sandals or heels allowed.
+You must wear closed in shoes, no flip-flops, open-toed sandals or heels allowed.
 Trainers or walking shoes are preferred.

 You should wear comfortable but close-fitting clothing.
 Preferably please wear a tight fitted long sleeve top.

 In particular, it’s important that you avoid wearing loose clothing.
 Don’t wear jumpers or jackets with baggy sleeves as the bowstring tends to catch on them and spoil your shot!
 You may need to tie back long hair.